payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 ```

 ## Working on an issue
-To start working on an issue, create a new branch on your github repo with the following command:
+To start working on an issue, create a new branch in your local Git repository with the following command:

 ```
 git checkout -b <BranchName>